BPB plc: Post-war activities

-Recent history
+During 1974, an investigation conducted by the Monopolies Commission observed that BPB's distribution practices, which had been oriented around indirect sales through selected builders merchants, ought to be reformed to permit customers to purchase directly from the company.

-In 1987 it bought Rigips, a well-known brand in Austria, Germany, Italy and the Netherlands.
-In April 1996, it bought Borgadts of Germany for £21m.
-In June 1996, it bought Gypsum Industries of South Africa for £28m.
-In October 1998, it bought Gyproc of Scandinavia for £95m, already having a joint venture called Scancem.
-In March 2000 it bought Heidelberger Dammsysteme of Germany, which made polystyrene insulation, for £22m.
-In June 2000, it acquired the Celotex company of the US, which made ceiling tiles, for £230m.
-In January 2001, it bought Rawlplug Ltd. for £27m.
-In October 2002, it acquired Gyproc Benelux of Belgium for £52m.

-In March 2002 it acquired James Hardie Industries, another US business, for £245 million.
+In 1987, BPB bought Rigips, a well-known brand in Austria, Germany, Italy and the Netherlands.
+In April 1996, it acquired Borgadts of Germany for £21 million.
+In June 1996, it bought Gypsum Industries of South Africa for £28 million.
+In October 1998, it purchased Gyproc of Scandinavia for £95 million, having already operated the Scancem joint venture together.

+During the early 2000s, much of the company's growth was centred around the European market.
+In March 2000, BPB bought Heidelberger Dammsysteme of Germany, which made polystyrene insulation, for £22 million.
+In June 2000, it acquired the Celotex company of the US, which made ceiling tiles, for £230 million.
+In January 2001, it purchased Rawlplug Ltd. for £27 million.
+In October 2002, it acquired Gyproc Benelux of Belgium for £52 million.
+In March 2002, it acquired James Hardie Industries, a rival US-based manufacturer, for £245 million; one result of completing this transaction was that BPB became the world's largest producer of plasterboard at that time.

+In November 2002, the European Commission fined four construction companies, including BPB, a combined value of £306 million, for allegedly forming a cartel to fix the price of plasterboard during the 1990s; BPB, which was fined €138.6 million over its involvement, had cooperated with the investigation.
+In December 2002, it launched an appeal against this ruling.

+In May 2005, it was announced that BPB had recorded record sales of £287.5 million, up 29 per cent year-on-year from £222.8 million.

 Takeover

-However, since May 1996, BPB had a joint venture with the French company Saint-Gobain, making glass fibre insulation.
-In August 2005, BPB received a hostile takeover bid from Saint-Gobain, which set a price of 720 pence per share.
-The BPB initially resisted this strongly, but eventually accepted a revised bid of 775 pence per share, which valued the company at £3.9billion (US$6.7 billion).
+Starting in May 1996, BPB operated a joint venture with the French company Saint-Gobain that produced glass fibre insulation.
+In July 2005, BPB rejected an offer of 675 pence per share issued by Saint-Gobain to purchase the company; one month later, a hostile takeover bid was launched by Saint-Gobain, which set an increased price of 720 pence per share.
+The board of BPB initially responded with measures to resist the takeover, which included the redistribution of £600 million to attract shareholders into backing their position.
+However, following a revised bid of 775 pence per share that valued the company at £3.9billion (US$6.7 billion), BPB elected to accept Saint-Gobain's offer in November 2005; regulatory clearance was received that same month.